 In 1987, in collaboration with the University of Cincinnati College of Medicine, the Greater Cincinnati Chapter presented its first Summer Symposium.
 The symposium, which attracts more than 300 health care professionals, features guest speakers, workshops and sessions targeted to a specific aspect of Alzheimer's disease and related care issues.

 Over the past decade the Greater Cincinnati Chapter has seen marked growth in both its outreach and service numbers as well as fundraising efforts.
-In 2016, the Cincinnati Tri-State Walk to End Alzheimer's reached the $1 million mark and in 2018, the Cincinnati Tri-State Walk to End Alzheimer's ranked 10th out of more than 600 Alzheimer's Walks in the nation.
+In 2016, the Cincinnati Tri-State Walk to End Alzheimer's at Sawyer Point reached the $1 million mark for the first time and, in 2019, the event ranked 8th out of more than 600 Alzheimer's Walks in the nation.

 The Alzheimer's Association of Greater Cincinnati continues to strive to offer the very best in education, support and advocacy on behalf of those affected by Alzheimer's disease or a related dementia.
 The Chapter's educational programs, nearly all of which are free of charge to families, are ranked among the highest in client satisfaction, according to the Alzheimer's Association's Quality Evaluation Initiative.
 In addition, the National Endowment for the Arts named the Greater Cincinnati Chapter's Memories in the Making art program one of the 13 Best Practice Programs in Creativity and Aging in the United States in 2007.